-In the field of real estate, our entire world is created by transactions; transactions between buyers, sellers, and lenders.
+In real estate, our entire world depends on transactions; transactions between buyers, sellers, and lenders.

-A short sale is one of those transactions.
+A short sale is one type of those transactions.

 Despite the name, short sales are neither short nor simple.

 Short sales are complicated.
-They are not for everyone and not always applicable in certain situations.
-Confusion lies in what a short sale is, how it works, when it is applicable in the field of real estate, and who are the parties that benefit from a short sale.
+They are not for everyone and not always applicable.
+Confusion lies in what a short sale is, how it works, when it is applicable, and who the parties are that can benefit from a short sale.

 Short Sale?
 What is it?